xoth42/cpnt/README.md

 * text color formatting

-This is supposed to be a simple commandline tool to colorize text and output (for pipeing) It may possibly end up like lolcat, or some sort of text fade that the user can define
+This is supposed to be a simple commandline tool to colorize text and output (for pipeing) It may possibly end up like lolcat, or some sort of text fade that the user can define.